AudreyKj/reconnecTech/README.md

 ## Hackathon

 The app was made in only 1.5 day for the Athena Hackathon on June 11th, 2022.
-The Hackathon's theme was building an app that could help refugees' social inclusion and businesses' environmental initiatives.
+The Hackathon's themes drew upon refugees' social inclusion and businesses' environmental initiatives.

 We collaborated as a team of 3 (Audrey, Mansi, and Lisa) to build the project from the ground up in a short time - from ideation, to prototyping and coding.